 Understand how to assess and control risk.

-Describe different sources of information used in credit assessment.
+Assess the advantages and disadvantages of different sources of information used in credit assessment.

 Understand collection and recovery methods.

-Identify techniques necessary for collections letters and telephone collections work.
+Assess the effectiveness of methods used in collections letters and telephone collections work.